djotaku/adventofcode/2015/Day_09/README.md

 # Day 9: All in a Single Night

+Out of respect for the author's wishes, I only put as much of the problem text as necessary to understand the problem.

+Visit the version with all the story elements [here](https://adventofcode.com/2015/day/9).

 ## Part 1

 He can start and end at any two (different) locations he wants, but he must visit each location exactly once.
 What is the shortest distance he can travel to achieve this?